auth0/docs/articles/application-auth/current/mobile-desktop.md

 ## Overview

-Auth0 exposes OAuth 2.0 endpoints that you can use to authenticate users.
+Auth0 exposes endpoints that you can use to authenticate users and get their authorization.

 You can call these endpoints through an embedded browser in your **native** application.
-After authentication completes, you can return an [ID Token](/tokens/id-token) that contains the user's profile information.
+After authentication completes, you can return an [ID Token](/tokens/id-token) (which contains information about the identity of the user) and an [Access Token](/tokens/access-token).

 ::: note
 Instead of following this tutorial, you can use any of Auth0's client libraries.
-These encapsulate all the logic required and make it easier for your to implement authentication.
+They encapsulate all the logic required and make it easier for your to implement authentication.
 Please refer to our [Native Quickstarts](/quickstart/native) to get started.
 :::

-## Register Your Application
+## Register your application

 If you haven't already created a new [Application](/applications) in Auth0, you'll need to do so before implementing your authentication flow.
 The Auth0 Application maps to your application and allows your application to use Auth0 for authentication purposes.